 Lara Trace Hentz (formerly DeMeyer) is a Shawnee-Cherokee multi-genre author, poet, journalist and activist.
 Her work is heavily focused on Native Americans and Native American adoption issues.
-Photo: Herb Hentz and Trace in 1999.
+My Photo: Your name is your Shield (via History)

 DeMeyer was born on September 9, 1956 in St. Paul, Minnesota and was adopted by Sev and Edie DeMeyer in Wisconsin in 1958.
 She was raised in the Arrowhead region of Superior, WI, where the Chippewa, also known as the Anishinabe or “First People,” live.
 DeMeyer always knew she was Native American, though she was never told.
 Her curiosity about her Native identity grew as she became older.